Hello, I'm Christina

 as a way to offer empathy and compassion to others

-My current artistic focus is to use musical imagery to give voice to the the complex, hidden, and often inexpressible experiences of humanity as a way to offer empathy and compassion, and to encourage others to seek out the light and color hidden in the dark.
+In addition to portraying music, Christina uses aurally- stimulated images to illustrate other invisible things like grief and despair, hope and redemption.
+Her current focus is to give voice to the complex and inexpressible experiences of humanity as a way to offer empathy and compassion, and to encourage others to seek out light and color hidden in the dark.

 Watch me paint the music of Moses Sumney's "Doomed."